bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 Let's study the files more closely to understand the changes.
 As explained, several configuration elements are changed to a variable.
 All these variables have a default value, so the compose file still works when there is no `.env` file.
 The syntax to define the default values is similar to the way bash specifies defaults to variables.

-The second change is the fact that the jekyll service defines which image it uses.
+The second change is the fact that the Jekyll service defines which image it uses.
 If the image is not present in the local Docker environment, as can be seen in the Docker Desktop dashboard, it will be searched in the Docker Hub online.

 Another change is the definition of a named volume.
 It tells Docker to map `/usr/local/bundle` to this named volume and to manage it.
 This means that on spinning up the container, Docker creates storage somewhere labelled with the defined name and copies the content of `/usr/local/bundle` into it.
 The storage is not part of your project, aka there will not be any \<project\>/\<volume name\> directory, but Docker knows how to find it.